projf/projf-explore/ROADMAP.md

 I plan to begin the next major blog series, covering Maths & Algorithms.
 The first part is due to cover the representation of numbers in Verilog.
 This series will incorporate existing designs for division, and square root etc.

 Update December 2021: This series started in autumn 2021 with [Numbers in Verilog](https://projectf.io/posts/numbers-in-verilog/) and [Multiplication with FPGA DSPs](https://projectf.io/posts/multiplication-fpga-dsps/).
-It will continue in 2022.
+It will continue in spring 2022.

 ### Module & Signal Naming